 In addition, the form controls have now a more clear disabled look to indicate what is editable and what is not.

 Control and monitor automated tests

-Dashboard of Testlab now features a new widget Jenkins Jobs which enables you to monitor and trigger jobs in your Jenkins CI server.
+The dashboard of Testlab now features a new widget Jenkins Jobs which enables you to monitor and trigger jobs in your Jenkins CI server.

-- View your jobs’ build trend, latest build result and build number directly on your Testlab dashboard
+- View your jobs’ build trend, latest build result, and build number directly on your Testlab dashboard

-- Launch builds directly from the widget
+- The launch builds directly from the widget

 - Open up the related views on your browser from your Jenkins server with just a click